RaFoyer/DataSciencePortfolio/README.md

 Each project is contained in its own folder, complete with a Jupyter notebook, a detailed README for project-specific insights, and any datasets or resources used.
 Future projects will be added upon completion, expanding the repository's scope.

 ## About Me
-I am [Your Name], an aspiring data scientist passionate about extracting meaningful insights from data and utilizing machine learning to address real-world problems.
+I am Rasmus Foyer, an aspiring data scientist passionate about extracting meaningful insights from data and utilizing machine learning to address real-world problems.
 My evolution in data science is chronicled through the projects in this repository, reflecting a diverse skill set and a commitment to learning and professional growth.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/rasmus-foyer/).